Published on Nov. 28, 2018

 What are we thinking?

 While both active and passive management can play a role in overall investment strategy, it is important to be especially vigilant in the fixed income sector.
-In recent years, active bond managers have more often than not outperformed their passive counterparts.
+Given the nuances of the fixed income landscape, active bond managers outperform their passive counterparts.